usnistgov/oscal-xproc3/README.md

 - [SchXSLT][schxslt] - ISO Schematron / community enhancements
 - [XSpec][xspec] - XSpec - XSLT/XQuery unit testing

 As an alternative to Morgana, users are also invited to test [XML Calabash 3][xmlcalabash3].
 At time of writing, this release is too new to be incorporated into the project, but appears promising as an alternative platform for everything demonstrated here.
+Among the project goals is demonstrating portability in principle and fact - if only because at the extremes, the viability of a code base across implementations becomes a data security issue.

 These are open-source projects in support of W3C- and ISO-standardized technologies.
-Helping to install, configure, and make these work seamlessly, so users do not have to notice, is a goal of this project.
+Helping to install, configure, and make these work seamlessly, so users do not have to notice, is also a goal of this project.

 If this software is as easy, securable and performant as we hope to show, it might be useful not only to XML-stack developers but also to others who wish to cross-check their OSCAL data or software supporting OSCAL by comparison with another stack.